 Data analysis, figures and tables

 Once data are standardized and available for use in the computer, basic visualization of the data via graphs and figures is a key next step for data checking and the beginning of the analyses (Figure 2, Boxes C1 and C2).
 I will develop a group of data visualization products to be used both to check data from field collections and water quality sensors.
-These figures will be integrated with the living data such that as data are entered into the database and after they pass initial QA/QC the figures will be automatically updated to allow visual assessments of the recorded data.
+These figures will be integrated with the living data such that as data are entered into the database, and after they pass initial QA/QC, the figures will be automatically updated to allow visual assessments of the recorded data.
 I will focus my efforts on creating these visualization products for the water quality data collected by the LCR project.

 I will also develop a set of summary tables as part of the data workflow to provide basic information on water quality variables at different time intervals.
 These summary tables and figures will follow data reproducibility guidelines from USGS where the tables will be created from the living data using standard code that reproduces the same table and adding newly updated data when needed.
 By developing code for tables, figures, and any other reproducible analyses as the data are updated, it will reduce the total time for data feedback loop.